 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-ORN most commonly affects your lower jaw (mandibular osteoradionecrosis), but it can also occur in your upper jaw (maxillary osteoradionecrosis), the front of your spine (vertebral osteoradionecrosis) or in any other bone exposed to significant radiation.
+ORN most commonly affects your lower jaw (mandibular osteoradionecrosis).
+It can also occur in your upper jaw, the front of your spine or in any other bone exposed to significant radiation.

 In rare cases, ORN can affect your skull.
 This is a potentially fatal condition.

-Radiation damages blood supply to your bone.
-This makes it harder to heal from infection, trauma or surgery (like a tooth extraction).
+Radiation damages the blood supply to your bone.
+This makes it harder to heal from infection, trauma or surgery (like having a tooth pulled).
 Without a properly working blood supply, your bone and surrounding tissue:

 Your jaw is particularly at risk because of the unavoidable bone exposure to radiation during head and neck cancer treatment.
 Natural bacteria in your mouth further increase your risk for ORN.